saathisudip1/saathisudip1.github.io/_pages/about.md

 Let's Connect:
 ======
 I'm excited about the possibilities that machine learning offers and am always open to discussing new opportunities, collaborations, or innovative projects.
-Feel free to reach out via [email](saathisudip@gmail.com) to explore how we can work together to drive technological advancement through machine learning.
+Please feel free to reach out to explore how we can work together to drive technological advancement through machine learning.

 <!---A data-driven personal website